 Uchechi Iweala, founder of SignOut, accepts the 2nd place award at the GWU Pitch George business plan competition.

 SignOut is based on the premise that the EMR should help health workers complete patient care related tasks quicker and more easily.
-To act on this premise, we designed SignOut as a task-based EMR that organizes communication around things that need to get done, everything from collecting vitals to staffing consults.
+To act on this premise, we designed SignOut as a task-based application that organizes communication around things that need to get done, everything from collecting vitals to staffing consults.
 SignOut records and reports the time it takes to complete tasks so that the whole team can improve their speed together.

 All you need is a computing device (mobile phone, tablet, or computer) with an internet connection.
 No extra setup or installation is necessary.